Phone : +256 781 451 207

 Tree Climbing Lions of Ishasha in Uganda

-One important fact about lions is that the main cause of their massive reduction in number is human Tree Climbing Lions in Ishashainterference.
-Increased human population has seen lion territory reduce as more land is cleared for farming and settlement.
-Lions have also fallen victims to poaching and new diseases brought by more domestic animals within their vicinity.
+One important fact about lions is that human encroachment on their natural habitat has led to the massive reduction in their overall population.
+Increased human population has seen lion territory reduce Tree Climbing Lions in Ishashaas more land is cleared for farming and settlement.
+Lions have also fallen victims to poaching and new diseases brought in by having more domestic animals within their vicinity.

 Where to see tree climbing lions in Africa